BFastovetskiy/itop/README.md

 ### Other

-With questions and suggestions, you can contact me via Telegram @BorisFastovetskiy I will accept from you any thanks :)
+With questions and suggestions, you can contact me via Telegram @BorisFastovetskiy.

+I will accept from you any thanks :)